GaryMcHugh/Theory-of-Algorithms-Project/README.md

 #### Combining that with target number
 Therefore, given the integers 100 to 999 as target numbers, there are 13243 * 900 = 11,918,700 different puzzles to solve.
-If 100 is excluded as it is in our solution there are 11,905,457 different puzzles to solve.
+If 100 is excluded as it is in our solution, there are 11,905,457 different puzzles to solve.
 Source: [Countdown Numbers report](http://ccg.doc.gold.ac.uk/papers/colton_aisb14a.pdf)
 #### The number of equations
 It's the sum of the number of equations for each number of tiles k, where k is the number of numbers used in the equation.
 If there are no duplicate tiles, then this is straight forward.
 Using the formula found on [code project](https://www.codeproject.com/Articles/740035/Countdown-Number-Puzzle-Solver)